pinglainstitute/pinglainstitute.github.io/_pages/home.md

 The Pingla Institute is an independent non-profit research institute devoted to multidisciplinary research.
 Our current focus is research in areas of Artificial Intelligence, Machine Learning, Natural Language Processing, Hindu Studies, and Comparative Religion.

+We have active research projects in time-series modelling, applications and analysis of large language models, economic and environmental data analysis, natural language processing applied to religuous texts and commentary on social media.